 2. Henderson Waves

 Anyone who’s ever been to Henderson Waves will agree: this 274m-long wood-panelled bridge is a marvel.
 The award-winning, wave-like structure is made up of seven curved ‘ribs’ for shelter and is the highest pedestrian bridge in Singapore.
 This one’s an easy, breezy walk.
-Come after dusk if you’re looking to catch night city views.
+Come after dusk if you’re looking to catch night city views and see the bridge lit up with LED lights (from 7pm to 7am).
 It’s also a great spot to watch the sunset.

 3. Telok Blangah Hill Park

 Next on your hike?
 Sembcorp Forest of Giants, where you’ll find towering trees, and The Alkaff Mansion, a gorgeous building home to Wildseed Cafe and Una.
 Feel free to pop by for a quick refresher!
 After this short detour, you’ll find yourself on Forest Walk above Telok Blangah Hill Park.
 The elevated walkway takes visitors on a 1.3km trail through secondary forest canopy.